Ultimate Bloomington Real Estate Investing Guide for 2026

 Economy

-The community of Bloomington has a per capita income of , while the per capita income for the state is .
-Per capita income in the country is recorded at .
+The population of Bloomington has a per capita amount of income of , while the per person income all over the state is .
+The population of the US overall has a per capita level of income of .

 Economy Quick Stats